mccullaghlab/shapeGMMTorch/README.md

 ## Usage

 This package is designed to mimic the usage of the sklearn package.
 You first initiliaze the object and then fit.
-Predict can be done once the model is fit.
-Fit and ppredict functions take particle position trajectories as input in the form of a `(n_frames, n_atoms, 3)` numpy array.
+Predict and score can be done once the model is fit.
+Fit and predict functions take particle position trajectories as input in the form of a `(n_frames, n_atoms, 3)` numpy array.

 ### Initialize: